XyoloJR/Basic-ACC/README.md

 ## How To Use
 1 Download and unzip folder
-2 Catch the index.html file to launch the simulation
+2 Catch the index.html file to launch the simulation, indexfr.html pour la version française

 ## Implemented commands
 - Right panel :